 Before signing the undertaking agreement, you must confirm that your sponsored spouse, conjugal partner, or common-law partner is not in need of government social assistance.
 If your spouse, conjugal partner, or common-law partner does require financial assistance from the government, you are required to repay the whole amount they were given while you were held legally responsible for them.
 You won't be able to sponsor another eligible family member if you don't pay back the whole sum until you do.

-Your financial commitment will endure even if: - your sponsored spouse, conjugal partner, or common-law partner becomes a Canadian citizen
+- your sponsored spouse, conjugal partner, or common-law partner becomes a Canadian citizen

 - your relationship ends